ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+5.9.2023
+- Managed to get some more time with Mr. Warden.
+He helped me figure out why my app wasn't working.
+  - Problem: Delete button deletes last note in array; not the selected note
+  - Cause: Data was fine, but rendering was not.
+I was setting state in the Note component instead of passing the changed state up to the App component.
+This was causing the UI to bug out as the old note was still showing in the list.
+  - Solution: Pass state up to App component via functions.
+Not sure why I found this part difficult, but I know that I wanted to shape the updated note as an object; which was not doing me any good.
+One task at a time, no need to overcomplicate it.
+- Tomorrow, I plan on adding a Node/Express backend to communicate with a MongoDB or SQL database.
+I haven't really decided, but as I write this I am leaning towards a document-oriented database as Google Keep is essentially a collection of documents.
+I'll review [this list](https://www.g2.com/categories/document-databases) tomorrow after my screening with Pocket Properties.

+5.6.2023
+- Had a 3 3/4 hour call with Jesse learning serverless with AWS.
+I have my notes on my local machine so I won't go into too much detail here, but I know that AWS Amplify takes a lot of ops work out of the equation.
+Once I finish the Keep clone (add a SQL backend), I think I'll give serverless a try when I create the filesharing app.

 5.5.2023
 - Just learned the basics of Redux via [this article](https://www.freecodecamp.org/news/redux-for-beginners/).
 I think the most surprising thing that I learned was that Redux is not specific to React, but JavaScript.
 In other words, I can use Redux in Vue!
 A challenge for my Vue music app perhaps?
 I meet with Jesse via Zoom in ~11 hours so I'll ask him what he thinks.
 I vote yes: good opportunity to practice Redux.